Mohammad Gulrez

-Mohammad Gulrez is an International Relations & Global Governance expert.
-Presently he serves as Pro Vice Chancellor, Aligarh Muslim University.
+Mohammad Gulrez (1 July 1961) is an International Relations & Global Governance expert.
+He has served as Pro Vice Chancellor of Aligarh Muslim University from 22 June 2022 to 22 April 2024.
+Previously, on 2 April 2023, Prof Gulrez took over the charge as officiating Vice Chancellor of the Aligarh Muslim University and served there till 22 April 2024.
 He has also served as Dean, Faculty of International Studies, Director, Centre for South African & Brazilian Studies & Coordinator for Conflict Resolution & Peace Studies Programme at Aligarh Muslim University.

 Prof Gulrez was on a Deputation from Indian Council for Cultural Relations, Ministry of External Affairs, Govt of India for a period of 6 months to the India Chair at University of Colombo, Sri Lanka from July 2017 to December 2017.

 From January 1999 to January 2004, he worked as visiting Faculty, Department of Political and Administrative Sciences at the National University of Rwanda, Central Africa.

 Prof Gulrez was the Consultant/Researcher, Good Governance (Component) for the Poverty Reduction Strategy Paper (PRSP) Project, Govt. of Rwanda (2002).

 Prof Gulrez is also on the International Advisory Board, Asian Review Institute of Asian Studies, Chulalongkorn University, Bangkok, Thailand.

 He is also the Member of Academic Forum, Asia Pacific Observatory, Montevideo, Uruguay.